Visualizing, Creating and Reassessing Your Goals

 After meditating, you should have created enough space in your mind to forget about what everyone else is doing and think about what you truly want, what will make you happy and what will allow you to be the best version of yourself.
 By visualizing yourself and where you want to be in the coming year, you have taken the first step to making it happen.
 Maybe where you visualize yourself being is different from what others are up to, and that is totally okay.
 You could be on your way to achieving big things because of it!

 Sticking to your goals requires constantly reassessing how you are feeling.
-Check back in with your visualization exercise quarterly to make sure you are on track.
+Check back in with your visualization exercise regularly to make sure you are on track.
 You might find you have a new zest for life and training!